 Constitution Day

-Constitution Day, also known as Citizenship Day, is observed annually on September 17.
-It is a federal observance, but not a holiday.
-Businesses follow normal working hours.
+It is a federal observance but not a public holiday.
+Hence businesses stay open as usual.
 If Constitution Day falls on a Saturday or Sunday, schools, agencies, and other institutions observe it on the next weekday.

 History of Constitution Day

-In 1911, Iowa became the first state to observe September 17.
-It was celebrated in public schools.
-The hereditary society, The Sons of the Revolution, was impressed with the idea.
-They formed a committee to promote the celebration in 1917.
-By 1949, the governors of all 48 states had issued proclamations about the day.
+In 1911, Iowa became the first state to observe September 17th and it was celebrated in public schools.
+The hereditary society, The Sons of the Revolution, was impressed with the idea so they formed a committee to promote the celebration in 1917.

-Citizenship Day “recognizes all who, by coming of age or by naturalization, have become citizens.”
-Citizenship Day was formerly known as “I am an American Day”.
-The suggestion is that the song "I am an American", written for the New York World's Fair in 1939, inspired a public relations firm head, Arthur Pine, to come up with a day to celebrate US citizenship.
+Citizenship Day was previously called "I Am an American Day" because it was inspired by the song "I Am an American" written for the 1939 New York World's Fair.
+The song's influence led Arthur Pine, the head of a public relations firm, to propose a day dedicated to celebrating US citizenship.
 He promoted the song and the day via radio and a local newspaper.
 It was so successful that another newspaper advertised it nationwide.
-In 1940, Congress passed a resolution and President Roosevelt proclaimed that the third Sunday in May should be “I am an American Day”.

 How Constitution Day Is Celebrated